What is a Call Option

 • Call options for sale are displayed in an ‘options chain’, which is a table detailing the various call options available according to their expiry date and strike price, and displays the current bid/ask spread for the premium or sale price of the contract.

-Call options also often play a complementary role in larger and more complex positions, as their wide variability in terms of expiry dates and strike prices allows investors to create highly sophisticated trading positions using call options, the underlying stock or security, and other derivatives.
+They also often play a complementary role in larger and more complex positions, as their wide variability in terms of expiry dates and strike prices allows investors to create highly sophisticated trading positions using call options, the underlying stock or security, and other derivatives.